sudosoph/docs/content/platform/environment/how-tos/blocking-requests.md

 ---

-If visitors, crawlers, or spammers are degrading the performance of your site, it may be appropriate to block these from accessing your website content.
+**If visitors, crawlers, or spammers are degrading the performance of your site, it may be appropriate to block these from accessing your website content.**

 Rather than letting these requests be processed by Section and your origin server, you can block them as they enter Section.

-There are two approaches to Blocking IP.
+There are two approaches to Blocking IP's.

 1. IP Restrictions screen in Aperture web dashboard
 2. section.config.json in Advanced Config & git workflow

 The simplest interface to view/edit these values is available via "Configuration" > "IP Restrictions".

+{{% notice info %}}
+Note that blocking an IP within Aperture as described above adds the IP to the file ``section.config.json`` behind the scenes.
+{{% /notice %}}

 ## 1. Block IP via Aperture IP Restrictions